-Working with a big open space and a grand staircase offers an abundance of decorating and design opportunities.
+Working with a large open space and a grand staircase offers an abundance of decorating and design opportunities.
 Whereas if you’re faced with a narrow hallway with minimal lighting, it can feel a bit of a daunting project.

-As previously discussed, mirrors are also a great way to bring life into a space.
+As previously discussed, mirrors are also a great way to bring life into spaces.
 This can work particularly well when designing spaces like show-homes, where property developers and designers need to make an uninhabited space appear lived in.

 For retailers, offering customers a variety of mirrors is a great way to personalize the service you’re offering.
-Engaging in a conversation about what mirror would best fit into their space, regardless of its size can build those ideal client relationships that then convert into legacy customers.
+Engaging in conversations about what mirror would best fit into their space, regardless of its size can build those ideal client relationships that convert into legacy customers.